NoComment1105/MobSpecificEnchants/README.md

 | Bubblie01 | Assistant Mod Lead | [Contributions](https://github.com/NoComment1105/MobSpecificEnchants/commits?author=Bubblie01)

 ### Versioning
 This mod is >= 1.17 at it's oldest.
-We am **NOT** going to back-port this mod to any older versions We will try our hardest to updates this mod, in its latest release at the time, within a week the next version
+We are **NOT** going to back-port this mod to any older versions We will try our hardest to updates this mod, in its latest release at the time, within a week the next Minecraft version

 <img src="https://user-images.githubusercontent.com/67918617/115963692-69eefc00-a518-11eb-9a4b-28196a8ea004.png" alt="No Forge" width="225"></a>